intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 When a discrepancy is found between a specification and its implementation, a maintenance discussion inside the standards process allows reaching consensus on how best to evolve the specification.
-Updating implementations to match specifications ensures that implementations are consistently interoperable and removes needless barriers for new implementations.
+Subsequently updating implementations to match evolved specifications ensures that implementations are consistently interoperable and removes needless barriers for new implementations.
 Maintenance also enables continued improvement of the protocol.
 New use cases are an indicator that the protocol could be successful {{RFC5218}}.

 Protocol designers are strongly encouraged to continue to maintain and evolve protocol specifications beyond their initial inception and definition.
 This